 **Display good sportsmanship.

 **Behave like a gentleman.

 **Follow directives of captains and coaches unless illegal or in violation of school/athletic code of conduct.

 Bring shame to yourself or the team.

 Complain about running.

-Disrespect your team and its leaders.
+Disrespect your team, its members, and its leaders.

 Use your parent as your servants.

 Other Special 2022 Considerations

 Each athlete must bring his own water in bottles marked with his name.
 Bottles must not be shared.